Difference between a Freelance and an Entrepreneur

-Entrepreneurs use money (preferably someone else’s money) to build a business bigger than themselves.
+Entrepreneurs have a different role to play.
+They use money (preferably someone else’s money) to build a business bigger than themselves.
 Entrepreneurs make money when they sleep.
 Entrepreneurs focus on growth and on scaling the systems that they build.
 The more, the better.

 The goal of a freelancer is to have a steady job with no boss, to do great work, to gradually increase demand so that the hourly wage goes up and the quality of gigs goes up too.

 The goal of the entrepreneur is to sell out for a lot of money, or to build a long-term profit machine that is steady, stable and not particularly risky to run.
 The entrepreneur builds an organization that creates change.

 The trap is simple: Sometime freelancers get entrepreneur-envy and start hiring other freelancers to work for them.
 This doesn’t scale.
 Managing freelancers is different from being a freelancer.
 Managing freelancers and saving the best projects for yourself gets you into trouble.
 The cash flow gets you into trouble.
 Investors don’t want to invest in you because you can’t sell out if you’re a freelancer at heart.

 If you’re an entrepreneur, it is impossible to succeed by using your own labor to fill the gaps.
 That’s because your labor is finite.
 It doesn’t scale.
 If it’s a job only you can do, you’re not building a system, you’re just hiring yourself (and probably not paying enough either).